VlachosGroup/nextorch/docs/source/user/parameter.rst

 For categorical parameters, we encode the categories with integers from 0 to n_category-1 and then perform continuous relaxation in the encoding space.
 Since a parameter can be approximated as continuous given a high order discretization, this approach usually works well for problems with high discrete combinations.

-In NEXTorch, a Parameter class stores the range and type of each parameter.
-A ParameterSpace class consists of all Parameter classes.
+In NEXTorch, a `Parameter` class stores the range and type of each parameter.
+A `ParameterSpace` class consists of all Parameter classes.

 .. autosummary::
+    :toctree: parameter
     :nosignatures:

     Parameter